svcadm does not handle multiple partial FMRI arguments

 I consider that examples 4 and 5 exhibit the wrong behaviour.
 Each argument should be evaluated independently to determine if it matches multiple FMRIs with or without wildcards, rather than considering the arguments as a whole.

-Updated by Andy Fiddaman about 3 years ago
+Updated by Andy Fiddaman over 3 years ago

 5021 broke a behaviour of svcadm; the ability to specify multiple partial FMRIs as arguments, e.g.: